Last Updated on

 These are just some of the ways to build trust with your readers.
 Naturally, bloggers and online business owners can always improve upon this.

-Following up on questions posed to you on social media accounts is another really important thing to do.
+Following up on questions posed to you on social media accounts is another crucial thing to do.
 Nobody likes or ever wants to feel ignored.
 A good response rate is vital as your readers are actively waiting for your answers.